seapagan/github-changelog-md/docs/installation.md

 !!! info "Note"

     Future versions of this tool may require a newer schema version, so it is recommended to always use the latest version.
+At this time, the schema version is not used for anything.

     It is also planned to have a global config file in the user's home folder, with the settings from the local config file being merged with the global